 At the same time, there was a 288% increase in the number of conversions and a 278% increase in income.

 Yet, it’s not the limit.
-There is still growth potential, and if the client follows the planned SEO strategy, the results can be improved significantly.
+There is still growth potential, and if the client follows the planned SEO strategy for a travel ticketing website, the results can be improved significantly.

 Unfortunately, now, we’ve suspended the project due to the COVID-19 pandemic.
 As with all sites from the niche, the pandemic had a disastrous effect decreasing the site users and, correspondingly, income.

 As you can see from the graph above, starting in mid-January 2020, traffic began to decrease gradually, resulting in a sharp drop in March.
-Over the past four months, the traffic has been growing, but at a slow pace due to the pandemic.
+Over the past four months, the traffic has been growing but slow due to the pandemic.